Thermal Needle Probe measurement Thermal Needle Probe measurement

 What is a Needle Probe Measurement?

-A needle probe measurement is a testing method used to determine the thermal conductivity of the ground at shallow depths, typically where a horizontal ground loop is being considered for a ground source heat pump system.
+A needle probe measurement is a testing method used to work out the thermal conductivity of the ground at shallow depths.
+It’s often used when a horizontal ground loop is being used for a ground source heat pump system.

-This method is especially useful during the early design phase of a system, providing important data to inform the size and layout of horizontal ground collectors.
+It is very useful during the early design phase of a system.
+It provides important data to inform the size and layout of horizontal ground collectors.

 How It Works: